FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

 This document outlines the theoretical foundation and mathematical models for simulating floor price dynamics in Feels markets.
 The simulation model enables systematic exploration of how protocol parameters affect floor price trajectories under various market conditions and participant behaviors.
 The primary goal is to optimize protocol parameters such as swap fees and fee splits.
 This optimization aims to maximize floor price growth while maintaining healthy market dynamics.

 The simulation focuses on modeling a single Feels market over time.
-It captures the interaction between trading activity, liquidity provider behavior, governance decisions, and floor price advancement.
+It captures the interaction between trading activity, liquidity provider behavior, protocol policy choices (fee splits, supplements), and floor price advancement.
 By systematically varying protocol parameters and market conditions, we can identify optimal configurations.
 These configurations balance multiple objectives including floor price growth, market efficiency, and participant satisfaction.

 ## Key Modeling Considerations